thinkjs/en.thinkjs.org/3.0/middleware.md

 ### project defined middleware

-Sometimes we need to add middleware according to specific project requirement, it can put them into `src/middleware` direcotry, by which you can reference them through file name.
+Sometimes we need to add middleware according to specific project requirement, it can put them into `src/middleware` directory, by which you can reference them through file name.

 Such as: Add `src/middleware/csrf.js`, then you can reference this middleware directly through `csrf` string.